Fiscal Year 2016: No Current Data Available Fiscal Year 2017: No Current Data Available Fiscal Year 2018: No Current Data Available

 Uses and Use Restrictions

-Funds may be used to provide before or after school services to the extent necessary to allow students to pursue a postsecondary career.
+Funds may be used to provide for before or after school services to the extent necessary to allow students to pursue a postsecondary career.

 Eligibility Requirements